Who should use this HealthCheck tool?

 Board members should have an appropriate level of financial literacy to meet their legislative responsibilities, understand the NFP’s financial information needs and recognise when consultation with a financial expert is needed.
 You can learn more at the AICD resource Financial fundamentals for not-for-profit directors.

 Effective quality governance is fundamental to consistently delivering safe, effective, connected and person-centred community services.
-The implementation of the Community services quality governance framework, developed by the Department of Health and Human Services, connects existing safeguards and approaches to quality and safety.
+The implementation of the Community services quality governance framework, developed by the Department of Families, Fairness and Housing, connects existing safeguards and approaches to quality and safety.
 It shifts the focus from compliance, to continuous improvement and reinforces the need to listen directly to the voices of people who use our services.

 The Community services quality governance framework sets the objective of safe, effective, connected and person-centred community services for everybody, every time.
 It outlines the roles and responsibilities involved in delivering on that objective, and the domains and systems which promote and support its consistent delivery.
-The Quality Governance Healthcheck is designed for use by board members of community service organisations delivered, funded and regulated by the Department of Health and Human Services including, but not limited, to:
+The Quality Governance Healthcheck is designed for use by board members of community service organisations delivered, funded and regulated by the Department of Families, Fairness and Housing including, but not limited, to: